jmreidy/fluxy/README.md

 you can always call `Store.undo()` to rollback state.
 After updating the Store's state and state history, `set` will trigger an event for any defined watchers with references to both the previous state and the new state.

+In addition to `set`, there's a corresponding `setFromJS` method which automatically converts the set value into a ClojureScript data structure (e.g. a JS object to a CLJS map).
+It delegates to the underlying `Store.set` method.

 Watchers are defined against the Store directly:
 ```javascript
 Store.addWatch(function (keys, oldState, newState) {...});